Kings Hawaiian Ham and Cheese Sliders

 - Preheat oven to 350 degrees F. Spray a 9X13 inch baking pan with non-stick cooking spray; reserve.

-- Remove the rolls from their package and slice them in half, where you have all their tops in one “sheet”, and all their bottoms in one “sheet”.
-Place the bottom sheet of rolls in the prepared baking pan.1 12 count King's Hawaiian Rolls
+- Unpackage the rolls and slice them in half, where you have all their tops in one “sheet”, and all their bottoms in one “sheet”.
+Place the bottom sheet of rolls into the prepared baking pan.1 12 count King's Hawaiian Rolls

 - Layer half of the ham on top of the rolls, piling it up slightly.
 Top the ham with the sliced or shredded Gouda cheese.¾ pound thinly sliced deli ham, ¾ pound Gouda cheese